HanYongyi/HYY/README.md

 To ensure transparency and reproducibility, we have made the following resources publicly available in this repository:

 - **Reproducibility elements**:
-  - Data split scripts used in experiments
+  - Data split scripts for training/validation/test sets
-  - Random seed configurations
+  - Fixed random seed configurations to guarantee consistent results
-  - Detailed hardware settings (GPU/CPU environment)
+  - Detailed hardware specifications (GPU/CPU environment), including tested environments
+  - Minimum GPU requirement: 24GB VRAM (e.g., NVIDIA RTX 4090 or higher)

 These resources enable independent verification of all reported results in the paper.